Question from a reader: “What if I am just not happy with my weight? Should I lose weight and THEN focus on intuitive eating?”

 You’ll never hear me tell my six-month coaching clients that dieting is the answer.
 There are so many times I look back on my life and see how much I could have enjoyed had I not been so wrapped up in always trying to diet, restrict food, and eat perfectly clean (however, I’m thankful for the journey because it brought me here).

-Dieting takes away from so many things and just consumes your life.
-This is why Simi and I knew we had to come up with Finally Free.
-It’s our mission to break this diet mentality that is so prevalent in our society and being shoved in our faces everyday, everywhere we look.
+Dieting takes away from so many things and consumes your life.
+It’s my mission to break the diet mentality that is so prevalent in our society and being shoved in our faces everyday, everywhere we look.
 (Thankful for more on mindfulness these days.)

 We’ve been taught that in order to lose weight we have to meticulously count calories (take in less that you expend – psssh), restrict our food intake to unhealthy amounts, and never enjoy treats.
 We’ve been taught that we should be “really good” most of the time, and if at all, give ourselves treat days/meals to enjoy pleasurable foods.